Chapter 2: Safety and Traffic, Section 2: Traffic

 - If it becomes necessary to cancel the work, call the local CHP contact person listed in Part 4 of the task order as soon as possible.
 The statewide agreement requires that cancellations be made during normal working hours and at least 24 hours before the time that the CHP is to arrive on the project.
 Also confirm it in writing using Form CEM-2103, “COZEEP/MAZEEP Cancellation Form.”
 Once contact is made, the CHP coordinator will return the completed cancellation form.

 - In accordance with the agreement, cancellations received less than 24 hours before work is to begin will be charged a cancellation fee ($50).
 If you cannot contact the local CHP coordinator in advance and the officer actually reports for duty, the fee will be equal to 4 hours of overtime pay.
 The local CHP contact person will note in the cancellation form if Caltrans is being charged a cancellation or 4-hour overtime fee.
-If the cancellation form indicates a fee is being charged, retain the form in the project records under Category 21, “Construction Zone Enhanced Enforcement Program,” and send a copy to the district COZEEP coordinator.
+If the cancellation form indicates a fee is being charged, retain the form in the project records under Category 21, “Construction or Maintenance Zone Enhanced Enforcement Program,” and send a copy to the district COZEEP coordinator.

 - For more information on cancellations, refer to the current COZEEP agreement.